-- 2.6 Infrastructure (as identified in Figure 1.1) is funded in several different ways and it is common for several funding sources to be combined to pay for a single piece of infrastructure.
-The funding required for infrastructure usually needs to cover the costs for construction, operation and maintenance, with significant upfront capital investment needed to get projects underway. - 2.7 Infrastructure requirements can be costly, and the Council itself is only one of many infrastructure providers operating within the Borough. - 2.8 Potential funding sources which can be used to secure key types of infrastructure are summarised in Table 2.2.
+- 2.6 Infrastructure is funded in several different ways and it is common for several funding sources to be combined to pay for a single piece of infrastructure.
+The funding required for infrastructure usually needs to cover the costs for construction, operation and maintenance, with significant upfront capital investment needed to get projects underway.
+Infrastructure requirements can be costly, and the Council itself is only one of many infrastructure providers operating within the Borough. - 2.7 Potential funding sources which can be used to secure key types of infrastructure are summarised below.
 A significant amount of infrastructure is provided by the infrastructure providers' capital programmes which they secure from a variety of sources such as customer bills and borrowing.
-This IFS concentrates on the last source of funding in Table 2.2, i.e. those secured through the planning system, which in many cases is used in conjunction with other sources.
+This IFS concentrates on funding from development secured using the planning system, which in many cases is used in conjunction with other funding sources.